1. THE NAME OF THE SOCIETY

 3.16.
 To respond to initiatives from governments or their official agencies that seek to exploit vaccines or that need to be informed what vaccines can achieve in the furtherance of the aims.

 3.17.
-To work with national and international legislatures to recognize the social benefit of research and development in vaccines vis à vis therapy.
+To work with national and international bodies to recognize the social benefit of research and development in vaccines vis à vis therapy.

 3.18.
 To arrange the organization, administration and finances of the Society so that it can achieve its aims.